+If you do have a custody arrangement with your ex, it will usually dictate child custody vacation time.
 The custodial agreement between you and your ex may vary, so ensure you’re within your agreement’s rights before deciding to take any further action.
 Normal agreements are as follows:

 - Non-custodial Parent: Non-custodial parents are often given full-time summer visitation rights.
 The custodial parent may see the child at this time and the child may switch among both homes.
 But for the most part, the non-custodial parent will have the child for the majority of the summer vacation.

 Custodial agreements work to not interrupt a child’s day-to-day routine during the school year; this is why weekend visitation is ideal.